Kiss Me, Kate (2002 West End Revival)

 Loosely based on Shakespeare’s Taming of the Shrew, Kiss Me, Kate is one of the defining musicals of the twentieth century.
 With music and lyrics by the immensely prolific composer Cole Porter, the show was the first musical to win a Tony Award for Best Musical.
-It’s well-known and widely performed songs include “Another Op’nin’, Another Show,” “Brush Up Your Shakespeare,” “I Hate Men,” “Too Darn Hot,” and “Why Can’t You Behave?”.
+Its well-known and widely performed songs include “Another Op’nin’, Another Show,” “Brush Up Your Shakespeare,” “I Hate Men,” “Too Darn Hot,” and “Why Can’t You Behave?”.

 Kiss Me, Kate first opened on Broadway on December 30, 1948, at the New Century Theatre starring Alfred Drake, Patricia Morrison, Lisa Kirk, and Harold Lang under the direction of Pembroke Davenport.